 - Unexpired Visa for reentry to the U.S.

 - I-94 form

 - I-20 signed by DSO on page 2

 - Name and contact information for the DSO

-- Make sure that the U.S. Customs official stamps your form I-20 and passport with port of entry stamp.
+- Make sure the U.S. Customs Official stamps your passport with port of entry stamp.